AndersonCSM/AndersonCSM/README.md

 <hr/>

 What am I currently doing?
-Right now, I'm pursuing a degree in Science and Technology at the Federal Rural University of the Semi-Arid region with the intention of transitioning into Computer Engineering.
+Right now, I'm pursuing a degree in Computer Engineering at the Universidade Federal Rural do Semi-Árido.
 Additionally, I am a co-founder of the Laboratory of Numeric and Computational Intelligence (LINC) at the Mossoró campus, where I am involved in research and programming. 🎓💻

 What am I studying?
 Currently, I'm working on professionalizing myself and becoming a full-stack programmer.
 I'm studying content related to data science, web development, the use of APIs, cloud database management tools.
 I'm also exploring the vast field of machine learning and tinkering with embedded systems using Micropython.
 Furthermore, I have plans to start studying game development. 📊🤖🎮